-The Plan adopted ASC 820, Fair Value Measurements and Disclosures, effective October 1, 2008.
+The Plan adopted Accounting Standards Codification (ASC) 820, Fair Value Measurements and Disclosures, effective October 1, 2008.
 In accordance with ASC 820, fair value is defined as the price that the Plan would receive upon selling an investment in an orderly transaction to an independent buyer in the principal or most advantageous market of the investment.
 ASC 820 established a three-tier hierarchy to maximize the use of observable market data and minimize the use of unobservable inputs, and to establish classification of fair value measurements for disclosure purposes.
 Inputs refer broadly to the assumptions that market participants would use in pricing the asset or liability, including assumptions about risk.
 Inputs may be observable or unobservable.
 Observable inputs are inputs that reflect the assumptions market participants would use in pricing the asset or liability developed based on market data obtained from sources independent of the reporting entity.
-Unobservable inputs are inputs that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the three-tier hierarchy of inputs is summarized in the three broad levels listed below.
+Unobservable inputs are inputs that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available.
+The three-tier hierarchy of inputs is summarized in the three broad levels listed as follows: